alexanderson-sedgwick/action-table/README.md

 + `icon` With classes specifically for rendering an icon.
 This will generally follow font-awesome 4.7 or another glyph set included on your portal
 + `label` For the displayed text
 + `title` Used for hover text (HTML title property) on the button
-+ `icon` Containing a string of CSS classes to set on the button
 + `condition` Optional object describing values that have to match for the action to display
 + `action` Indicating how interactions with this action should process.